Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Proofs of Section

 \subsection{Proof of Theorem \ref{thm:4}}

-Our proof adapts the proof of \cite[Theorem 4.12]{Na2021Adaptive}.
+We adapt the proof of \cite[Theorem 4]{Na2022adaptive}.
 By Theorem \ref{thm:3}, it suffices to show that the ``limsup" of the random stepsize sequence $\{\baralpha_t\}_t$ is lower bounded away from zero.
 To show this, we define two stepsize sequences as follows.
 For any $t> \bart+1$, we let

 and let $\phi_{\bart +1} = \varphi_{\bart+1} = \log(\baralpha_{\bart+1})$.
-Here, $\tau$ is a deterministic constant such that
+Here, $c$ is a deterministic constant such that

-and $\tau = \rho^{-i}\alpha_{max}$ for some $i>0$.
+and $c = \rho^{-i}\alpha_{max}$ for some $i>0$.
 The first constant comes from Lemma \ref{lem:10}.
 We aim to show $\phi_t\geq \varphi_t$, $\forall t\geq \bart+1$.